thedoctor095/ansible-rpi/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/thedoctor095/ansible-rpi/blob/master/LICENSE) file for details.

 ## Contributors
-Feel free to contribute to the project by forking the repository, make your changes and open a pull request from your fork's branch to the original repository master branch
+Feel free to contribute to the project by forking the repository, make your changes and open a pull request from your fork's branch to the original repository master branch.

 ## Reporting Issues
 If you find a bug or have a feature request, please open an issue and provide as much detail as possible.